§ 3401 Write-in candidates in general.

 § 3403 Forms.

-The State Election Commissioner in collaboration with the Departments of Elections for the counties shall promulgate the Write-in Candidate Declaration and the withdrawal form.
+The State Election Commissioner, in collaboration with the Department offices, shall promulgate the Write-in Candidate Declaration and the withdrawal form.

 § 3404 Write-in candidate lists.

-Each department of elections shall issue at least 2 copies of the list of declared write-in candidates for each office on a ballot in the county to the election officers at each election district in the county.
+Each Department office shall issue at least 2 copies of the list of declared write-in candidates for each office on a ballot in the county to the election officers at each election district in the county.
 The election officers shall post 1 copy of the list in a conspicuous location in the polling place.

 § 3405 Write-in candidates for a special election.